Posts

 "Centerfield" by John Fogerty.

-OK, boys and girls, back to Cooperstown: This rock legend wrote a sports-themed classic while watching an All-Star Game from the bleachers at Candlestick Park.
+OK, boys and girls, back to Cooperstown: This Bay Area rock legend wrote a sports-themed classic while watching an All-Star Game from the bleachers at Candlestick Park.
 He produced, arranged, sang and played all the instruments himself!
 Double-platinum in 1985.
 In July 2010, he was the first musician to be honored at the Baseball Hall of Fame Induction Ceremony.
 Artist?
 Song?
 Answer: "Centerfield" by John Fogerty. https://www.youtube.com/watch?v=Xq3hEMUeBGQ

 "Under the Boardwalk" by The Drifters.